svobik7/next-roots/README.md

 }
 ```

-Even you are allowed to change this static context down in the code by calling `Router.setPageHref` it is not recommended and can break the links.
+Even you are allowed to change this static context down in the code by calling `Router.setPageHref`.
+It is not recommended and can break the links.

+### GetHref in standalone mode

+When running Next.js as a standalone server for example in EC2 or docker container, the Router functionality breaks.
+Since Next.js is ran as a basic Node.js server in a standalone mode, the Router class is shared for each page generation.
+As so, the Router.getPageHref() can return wrong values in the generation phase of the page.
+in that case you always need to pass current `locale` param to `Router.getHref` function and do not use `Router.getPageHreg`.
+See more in https://github.com/svobik7/next-roots/issues/99.

 ### GetLocaleFromHref